-In this tutorial, we’ll show you how to install and use the Campaign Monitor Addon for WPForms.
+This tutorial will show you how to install and use the Campaign Monitor addon for WPForms.

-Requirements: You will need a Plus license level or higher to access the Campaign Monitor Addon.
+- You will need a Plus license level or higher to access the Campaign Monitor addon

 1. Connecting Your Campaign Monitor Account to WPForms

 Once the Campaign Monitor addon is installed, the next step is to integrate your site with your Campaign Monitor account.
 To do so, you’ll need to go to WPForms » Settings and click on the Integrations tab.

 On the next screen, expand the Campaign Monitor section, then click Add New Account.